TracyGJG/utilities/docs/arrays.md

 ### Parameters

--   Series of Arrays - where each array is a dimension of the structure to be produced.
+- Series of Arrays: where each array is a dimension of the structure to be produced.

 ### Return Value